Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Range of décor options to personalize your rig

 - Somewhat limited floor plan options

 Thor Four Winds Sprinter

 You’ll also find a swivel driver’s seat, heated remote mirrors, a backup camera, and even a Wi-Fi hotspot.
-Each Sprinter comes with a Winegard ConnecT 2.0 device, which has 4G capabilities and lets you stay connected on the road (or in the campground).
-Thor is another company that cares about its customers: you’ll find CPAP-ready outlets in the bedroom area, along with USB charging ports.
+Each Sprinter comes with a Winegard ConnecT 2.0 device, which has 4G capabilities and lets you stay connected on the road (or on the campground).
+Thor is another company that cares about its customers: you’ll find CPAP-ready outlets in the master bedroom area, along with USB charging ports.

 - Comes solar-ready—just grab a solar power package

 If budget is less of an issue, your best bet is the Coach House Platinum III.
 Built on a Ford Transit 3500 chassis, this Class C motorhome rig is unlike any other and is the best Class C RV for budgeting.
 From the one-piece fiberglass body to the 306-horsepower engine, Coach House knows its way around high-performance RVing.

 Of course, it’s not just the construction that makes the Platinum III appealing.
 For example, heated holding tanks ensure nothing freezes over—even when you’re camping in rugged conditions.
 As far as interior amenities, you can expect high-end features like an in-dash GPS, backup video camera with a color monitor, plus a Wi-Fi 4G LTE system with a booster.